WASdev/sample.oauth.store/README.md

 More Detailed
 =============
 1. Optional: Download, install and start mongoDB if you do not wish to use the testing MongoDB instance.
 See https://www.mongodb.com/
-   - If installed on Windows, go to the installation location bin directory (Program Files/mongoDB/Server/versionNum)
+   - If installed on Windows, go to the installation location bin directory (example: `Program Files/mongoDB/Server/40`)
    - Start the mongoDB server: mongod.exe
    - You will need to update the mongo properties files to not start a temporary MongoDB instance.
-See instructions below.
+See instructions below to edit the `SupportFiles/mongoDB.props` file.

 1. Bring down the sample projects with git:
    > git clone https://github.com/WASdev/sample.oauth.store

    > cd sample.oauth.store

-1. If you started your own mongoDB instance, edit the SupportFiles/mongoDB.props file.
+1. If you started your own mongoDB instance, edit the `SupportFiles/mongoDB.props` file.
    - Change `START_MONGODB=true` to `START_MONGODB=false`
    - Optionally change the `HOST`, `PORT`, or `DBNAME`
    - If you need to add a user and password, uncomment the `USER` and `PWD` lines and fill in your username and password.
-      - If you are using the user feature project, also edit sample.user.feature/src/liberty/config/server.xml.
+      - If you are using the user feature project, also edit `sample.user.feature/src/liberty/config/server.xml`.
 Add the `user="${user}" password="${password}"` attributes to the `customStoreMongoDBConfig` element.

 1. To build and start a server running one of the custom OAuthStore samples, run on of the following commands: